 Catfish Etouffee

-If you’re craving something rich, soulful, and unmistakably Southern, this Catfish Étouffée needs to be on your table.
+If you’re craving something rich, soulful, and Southern, this Catfish Étouffée needs to be on your table.
 Seasoned catfish fillets are pan-seared until golden, then simmered in a savory Creole-style gravy packed with peppers, onions, and garlic.
 Served over rice, mashed potatoes, or even grits, this dish is pure comfort food.

 easy Catfish Etouffee